Papal nobility: Early modern period

-When the Pope returned to Italy at the end of the fourteenth century, he had to either overthrow or force the submission of the lords of the cities of Emilia-Romagna, Le Marche and Umbria.
+When the Pope returned to Italy at the end of the fourteenth century, he had to either overthrow or force the submission of the lords of the cities of Emilia-Romagna, Marche and Umbria.
 The Medici of Florence and other noble families set their sights on the papacy as a means of aggrandizing themselves and establishing dynastic goals through marriage, diplomacy and ennoblement.
-Cesare Borgia notably ousted many of the lords of Le Marche and established himself as the Duke of Romagna before being overthrown by his father's successor Julius II.
+Cesare Borgia notably ousted many of the lords of the Romagna and established himself as the duke of the province before being overthrown by his father's successor Julius II.
 Julius managed to marry his nephew, Giovanni Della Rovere, to the heiress of the Duchy of Urbino.
 Paul III created the Duchy of Parma out of conquered territory for the Farnese.
 Prominent families could purchase curial offices for their sons and regularly did, hoping that the son would rise through Church ranks to become a bishop cardinal, or even Pope, from which position they could dispense further titles and positions of authority to other family members.
 Bourgeois families found themselves, sometimes within only one or two generations, elevated to the Roman nobility when a relative was elected to the papal throne.
 Modern Italy is dotted with the fruits of their success; various family palazzi remain standing today as a testament to their sometimes meteoric rise to power.

 From the second half of the 16th century onwards, members of the higher clergy and the aristocracy connected to the papal court built a number of stately homes, or suburban villas in the countryside of Lazio.
 The Ville Pontificie were designed by renowned architects.
 The Villa Farnese in Caprarola was the work of Antonio da Sangallo the Younger and Baldassare Peruzzi.
 The homes were often decorated by noted artists.
 Taddeo Zuccari was commissioned to paint the Histories of Alexander for the Castello Orsini at Bracciano.

 As modern statehood emerged and the boundaries between imperial and papal territory solidified, titles of nobility were proliferated as a means of establishing allies and friendly buffer states.
-The Emperor elevated the Duchies of Milan, Florence, Mantua, and Modena, and the Pope likewise elevated the Duchies of Urbino, Ferrara and Parma.
-From the late sixteenth century onward, with the papal territory relatively secure, noble families were enriched with the title of Prince, their counties and marquisates were elevated to duchies, and the Medici were even made Grand Dukes of Tuscany by Pius V. Likewise, papal orders of knighthood and personal titles, sometimes attached to positions of honor in the papal household, came into greater use.
+The Holy Roman Emperor elevated the Duchies of Milan, Florence, Mantua, and Modena, and the pope likewise elevated the Duchies of Urbino, Ferrara and Parma.
+From the late sixteenth century onward, with the papal territory relatively secure, noble families were enriched with the title of prince, their counties and marquisates were elevated to duchies, and the Medici were even made grand dukes of Tuscany by Pius V. Likewise, papal orders of knighthood and personal titles, sometimes attached to positions of honor in the papal household, came into greater use.